sodadata/docs/soda/new-documentation.md

 <br />

+#### December 1, 2022

+* Added release notes documentation for Soda Core 3.0.14.
+* Documented connection configuration for [Denodo (Experimental)]({% link soda/connect-denodo.md %}).
+* Documented improvments to the feature for [rerouting failed rows samples]({% link soda-cl/failed-rows-checks.md %}#reroute-failed-rows-samples) to an HTTP endpoint.
+* Documented [how to pass scan time variables]({% link soda-cl/filters.md %}#configure-variables-for-connection-configuration) for data source connection configuration values.
+* Add an example to demonstrate how to define a [variable in an in-check filter]({% link soda-cl/filters.md %}#example-use-a-variable-in-an-in-check-filter).
+* Documented how to [add an identity]({% link soda-cl/optional-config.md %}#add-a-check-identity) to a check to preserve check result history in Soda Cloud when a check is modified.

 #### November 30, 2022

 * Adjusted the documentation for dataset discovery because, as of Soda Core v3.0.14, the action no longer derives a `row_count` metric; see [Dataset discovery]({% link soda-cl/profile.md %}#discover-datasets).